Drinking While Pregnant

 Common Questions About Rehab

-Pregnant Women And Alcohol: Fetal Alcohol Syndrome
+Pregnancy And Alcohol: Fetal Alcohol Syndrome

 Babies born with atypical facial features who grow up to have mood, attention, and anger disorders may be suffering from fetal alcohol syndrome.
-Every baby and mother is different, so there is no way to know exactly how alcohol will impact the child.
+Every baby and parent is different, so there is no way to know exactly how alcohol will impact the child.

 Experts describe all health issues from alcohol exposure before birth as FASDs.
 As with other spectrum disorders, not all cases are as extreme as others.